UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 # AUV pre-flight check list
-The pre-flight check list, is made to ensure safe, legal and effective UAV operations.
-It can be the difference between a successful opearation and a failed campaign.
-Therefore, it is essential to run it before each flight.
-The pre-flight check list includes from physical equipment checks to validation of required documents that AUV pilots need before the AUV takes flight.
-This helps reduce the risk and uncertainty of physical damage of property, injuries, flyaways, and costly lawsuits, or simply a failed acquisition campaign.
+To ensure safe and successful UAV operations, it is crucial to run a pre-flight check list before each flight.
+This list covers physical equipment checks and validation of required documents that AUV pilots need.
+By following this checklist, the risk of physical damage to property, injuries, flyaways, costly lawsuits, and failed acquisition campaigns can be reduced.
+Neglecting to follow the pre-flight check list could mean the difference between a successful operation and a failed campaign.

 ## 6-point AUV pre-flight check guide for pilots
-AUV regulations require pilots to conduct AUV pre-flight checks to ensure that the equipment and the flying conditions are in the ideal state.
-The list will also include common problems and preventative measures you should be taking to ensure you are doing everything you can to mitigate risk and streamline your flight process.
+Before flying an AUV, pilots must conduct pre-flight checks to comply with regulations and ensure that the equipment and flying conditions are optimal.
+The checklist will also outline potential issues and steps to minimize risk and make the flight process more efficient.

 Here we suggest a 5-point guide AUV pilots can refer to for conducting effective AUV pre-flight checks:
 1. Flying conditions